Overall Optimization

 True commitment arises only when people decide for themselves to pursue a shared Goal.

-By 2009, Bwin had scaled to nearly 20 teams delivering continuously every four weeks.
+By 2009, bwin had scaled to more than 10 Scrum teams delivering continuously every four weeks.
 This capability was rare for that era.
 The difference was not better processes or smarter individuals.
 The difference was alignment around a shared outcome.

 The Challenge of Scaling